scroll top

 What silver is worth money?

 All silver is worth money, but that doesn't mean you'll get a lot of money for any silver item.
-The purer your silver, the more you'll get for it.
+The purer your silver, the more it's worth.
+Bullion, coins and silver flatware offer the highest resale price for silver.

 Can you make money selling silver?